Pratham-gupta610/LostAndFind/docs/prd.md

 #### 2.11.9 Validation Rules
 Implementation is INVALID if:
 - 'Owner Found' or 'Item Found' items are not visible to all users in Public Return Section
+- Reporter email or receiver email are not displayed in Public Return Section
 - Homepage statistics do not update when items are concluded\n- Old items remain after 6 months
 - Users can delete public history manually
 - Items exist in multiple lists simultaneously
 - concluded_at or date_reported timestamps are not properly tracked
 - Public Return Section does not display most recent items at the top
+- receiver_user_id or receiver_email are not populated when conclusion is 'Owner Found' or 'Item Found'

 #### 2.11.10 Expected Outcome
 - Owner-found and item-found items appear in Public Return Section at the top
+- Public Return Section displays reporter email and receiver email for each item
 - Homepage statistics update in real-time when conclusions are made
 - Old history is auto-cleaned after 6 months
 - Active Lost/Found items older than 6 months are auto-removed
 - System remains clean, consistent, and scalable
-- Users can view public success stories in Public Return Section
+- Users can view public success stories in Public Return Section with full contact information
 - Private conclusions remain private to reporters

-### 2.12 Filtering & Sorting\n- All item lists (Lost/Found/Public Return) include date-range filters
+### 2.12 Filtering & Sorting
+- All item lists (Lost/Found/Public Return) include date-range filters
 - Default sorting: latest entries first
 - Filter options easily accessible and responsive
 \n### 2.13 My Reports History
 Users can view their own submission history directly on Report Lost/Report Found pages, showing all previously submitted reports.

 ### 2.14 UI/UX Requirements for Chat System

-#### 2.14.1 Visual Feedback
+\n#### 2.14.1 Visual Feedback
 - **Disabled State**: Delete Chat button visually disabled (grayed out) until conclusion is made (for item reporters)
 - **Loading States**: Show loading indicator while applying conclusion or sending messages
 - **Success Feedback**: Display success message after conclusion is applied